zhanghe9704/tpsa_sym/README.md

  0 1 0     2    y + y**2
  0 0 1     3    0.6 + x + 2*z
 ```
-It is easy to see the summation is carried out element by element as expected.
+It is easy to see that the summation is carried out element by element, as expected.

-We can also use an SDA in a math function.
-In the following code, we calculate the square root the `da1`.
+We can also use an SDA vector in a math function.
+For example, we calculate the square root `da1`.
 ```C++
 da3 = sqrt(da1);
 ```